 Pepperstone not only offers a decent choice of trading platforms but also a wide range of social trading, copy trading, and advanced trading tools.
 Something absent from Hugo’s Way portfolio.

-MetaTrader 4 is a great trading platform as its suitable for all investors and depending on your trading needs, can be all you need for successful trading.
+MetaTrader 4 is a great trading platform as it’s suitable for all investors and depending on your trading needs, can be all you need for successful trading.
 Traders will usually benefit from extra tools that Pepperstone offers that provide deeper technical analysis so you can make more informed trading decisions and social and copy trading tools so users can learn from other successful traders.

 Hugo offers leverage of 500:1 when trading Forex for all its clients.
 Pepperstone can only offer the maximum permitted by the applicable regulator.

-If you are in Australia, Europe, the UK or the United Arab Emirates leverage for major forex pairs is 30:1 and minor forex pairs is 20:1.
+If you are in Australia, Europe, the UK or the United Arab Emirates leverage for major forex pairs is 30:1 and minor forex pairs are 20:1.
 If you are outside these regions then leverage of 500:1 for all forex pairs is available.

 Both brokers offer the standard risk management tools found on MetaTrader 4.
 These include